01 / Aggregate

 Agent context

-Systemiq gives the agent a clear situation, the root cause, and the next action.
+Systemiq gives the agent the situation, the root cause, the bottleneck, and the next action.

 What agents actually get